Skip to Content

 I love that this trail remains off the beaten path!

 You can choose to hike the trails in a few different ways.
-The most popular is to hike the trail in a full loop which takes around 4 days and involves 6 to 7 hours of walking per day.
+The most popular is to hike the trail in a full loop, which takes around 4 days and involves 6 to 7 hours of walking per day.
 For those with less time, you can hike either one of the trails in one direction like most do with the Routeburn Track.
 This does mean you’ll need to organize a ride from one side of the trail depending on where you start.

 You can choose to either stay in huts or camp.
 On the trail, there are three huts that require backcountry camping passes but no bookings.
-Camping is the most popular option and you can do it in most places 50 meters (164 feet) from the track or beside the huts.
-With that said, you cannot camp on McKellar Saddle or on the valley floors of the Caples or Greenstone Valleys.
-It’s also cheap at only $5 NZD per person to camp by the huts or free anywhere else.
+Camping is the most popular option, and you can do it in most places 50 meters (164 feet) from the track or beside the huts.

 Where to Stay in Wanaka

 There are tons of places to stay in Wanaka.
 Seriously, you’ll have so many options that it can be overwhelming.
-Luckily, I’ve stayed in Wanaka countless times and can recommend the below accommodation options:
+Luckily, I’ve stayed in Wanaka countless times and can recommend the accommodation options below:

-Hawea Hotel – This is the perfect budget option for anybody looking to save a few dollars.
-Although really comfortable, clean, and offering incredible views, Hawea Hotel is super affordable with budget dorms rooms as well as double rooms and family rooms.
-It is likely the best value for money hotel in Wanaka!
+The Hawea Hotel is the perfect budget option for anybody looking to save a few dollars.
+That said, the rooms are really comfortable, clean, and offer incredible lake views!
+It is likely the best value for money hotel in Wanaka, with all rooms including a flat-screen television, a private bathroom, and a balcony too.

-Manuka Crescent Motel – When I travel, I often like to stay in apartment-style hotels so that I can cook my own meals.
-Manuka Crescent Motel offers studio apartments, one-bedroom apartments, as well as two-bedroom apartments for really reasonable prices.
-These are great for families or people traveling in groups (I stayed here last time I traveled with friends.)
-The motel is located a only short drive from town in a peaceful area.
+When I travel, I often like to stay in apartment-style hotels so that I can cook my own meals.
+The Archway Motels & Chalets offers studio apartments, one-bedroom apartments, as well as two and three bedroom apartments for really reasonable prices!
+These are great for families or people traveling in groups (I stayed here last time I traveled with friends).

-Club Wyndham Wanaka – If you’re visiting Wanaka to relax and spoil yourself, then there’s no question that you should stay at Club Wyndham!
-This hotel is located right in town only minutes from Lake Wanaka and features an outdoor heat pool, waterslide, hot tub, sauna, and an onsite bar and cafe!
-All rooms come with a kitchenette or full kitchen, and many offer lake views!
+If you’re visiting Wanaka to relax and spoil yourself, then there’s no question that you should stay at Club Wyndham!
+This hotel is located right in town only minutes from Lake Wanaka and features an outdoor heated pool, waterslide, hot tub, sauna, and an onsite bar and café.

 For more detailed information, check out my blog all about where to stay in Wanaka!
 It includes different areas to stay in and the best hotels for all budgets!